eternalai-org/truly-open-ai/developer-guides/examples/rig-deepseek-r1-base/README.md

 # Conclusion
 Congrats!

-You’ve finished building your Eliza agent with two superpowers:
+You’ve finished building your Rig agent with two superpowers:

 - Onchain-verifiable on Base
 - Powered by Deepseek R1